YehEmily/htl-lab1/README.md

 Written by Oliver Steele <oliver.steele@olin.edu> and contributed to by Emily Yeh <emily.yeh@students.olin.edu>.

 Contributions made:
+- Made website look better (with background image made with GIMP)
+- Changed instructor names format ('first last' instead of 'last, first')
-- Added a back link from all other pages to the home page
+- Added 'Return to Home' button to every page
+- Added 'Back to Top' and 'Skip to Bottom' links to /area/... pages
-- Added a page for each course (accessible from either any instructor page or from any course area page)
+- Added personal course pages for each course
-- Added links to skip to the top or bottom of any course area page
-- Added a page that lists all courses that an instructor teaches (accessible from the home page)
+- Added pages for instructors that list the courses they teach (with links to these courses)

-Estimated time taken:
+Estimated time taken: 2 hours?